 INFO 3500 Capstone/Senior Project (4 Credits)

 This course gives the student an opportunity to apply the knowledge and skills learned in this program to a real-world problem submitted by a partner business.
 Students take a business problem from problem definition, data collection, and model construction, through analysis and presentation of results to recommendations for specific business decisions.
-Prerequisite: INFO 3340.
+Prerequisites: All other Business Analytics major courses.

 INFO 3700 Topics in Business Analytics (1-4 Credits)

 Exploration of various topics and issues related to timely analytics applications.
-Prerequisites: DCB checkpoint 2.
+Prerequisite: INFO 2020.